davidmalawey/openLab/tour.md

 ### Box_6

 Box 6 is a top box with mechanics tools, plus cutting tools, pliers, sockets, and metal files.
 Many of these tools date back over 15 years, meaning they are common familiar tools for a garage mechanic or someone who repairs machines in general.
 Posted in Feb 2026, a bit delayed as this box is still changing in organization.
 The wrenches and sockets in the lab have moved to hanging positions as you'll find empty spaces in two drawers.
+Drawers are named 6.0 for the top tray and 6.1 through 6.6 for the six drawers.
+These drawer numbers maybe used to build a database of key tools with links and part functions.

 - ![box6 outside](img/lab_box6.jpg)
 - ![box6,top tray](img/lab_box6.0.jpg)